 *These are some of the core components of an MC:

 * From Launching Missional Communities by Mike Breen

 Our goal is to have Missional Communities in every area of our city.
 We also want to have members of our Missional Communities in every class, club and sports team in Jamestown Middle School and Jamestown High School.
 These communities will be strategically organized to reach into every area of the school campus as well as every neighborhood in town.
 In John 1, we see that “Jesus dwelt among us”.
 He became a part of the culture.
 He was “one of us”.
 We must have the same mindset.
 Paul encourages us in Philippians 2:5-11 to have the same attitude as Christ, which means we must live out the Gospel before the people that we have been entrusted with.
 The Holy Spirit allows us to be the “incarnate” representative of Christ on earth.
 We will have the same spirit and mind of Christ if we tap into the power and guidance that the Holy Spirit offers.

 We must keep the BIG picture in mind.
 We have to put people before programs.
 We cannot underestimate the power of presence.
 Just being available and listening to students share the successes and failures in their life; we will make a great impact.
 Remember, we are a model of relational ministry.

-We need to be real and authentic with our students and leaders.
+We need to be real and authentic with our students, their families, and our leaders.
 Jesus was able to do this very well.
 His disciples saw Him in His full glory on the Mount of Transfiguration and in His brokenness in the Garden of Gethsemane.
 Authenticity is really at the heart of the incarnation.
 When Jesus was baptized and the Father spoke His affirmation over His son by saying “in whom I am well pleased”, we see who Jesus really was.
 His divine nature and human nature were transparent for all to see.
 All we have to do is look.
 His miracles testified to his deity while his sorrow and brokenness in the Garden displayed His humanity.